truonghuy89/Imgur.API.Docs/authentication.rst

 -------------------

 Once you have the application registered, you can use it by declaring an instance of the ImgurClient class.
-You can declare an instance using the Client ID and Client Secret, or (as of v3.7.0) just the Client ID.
+You can declare an instance using the Client ID + Client Secret, or (as of v3.7.0) just the Client ID.

 ::